 | GPAI models placed before 2 Aug 2025 must comply | 2 August 2027 | Applies later |

 The GPAI obligations took effect on 2 August 2025.
-The Commission's enforcement actions against GPAI providers, including requests for information, model access, and recalls, begin a year later on 2 August 2026.
+The Commission's enforcement actions against GPAI providers, including requests for information, model access, and recalls, began a year later on 2 August 2026, on schedule.
 The voluntary General-Purpose AI Code of Practice, whose final version the AI Office published on 10 July 2025, gives providers a practical route to demonstrate compliance across its three chapters on transparency, copyright, and safety and security.[1]

-The single biggest source of uncertainty in the European timeline is the Digital Omnibus on AI, a Commission proposal published on 19 November 2025.
-It responds to a delay in the harmonised standards needed to support the high-risk requirements and to the slow set-up of competent authorities in member states, both of which put the smooth entry into application on 2 August 2026 at risk.[2]
+For most of 2026, the single biggest source of uncertainty in the European timeline was the Digital Omnibus on AI, a Commission proposal published on 19 November 2025.
+It responded to a delay in the harmonised standards needed to support the high-risk requirements and to the slow set-up of competent authorities in member states, both of which put the smooth entry into application on 2 August 2026 at risk.[2]

 |---|---|---|

-For a deeper treatment of the Omnibus mechanics and the trilogue, see the master brief on the European edition: the Digital Omnibus explained.
+For a deeper treatment of the Omnibus mechanics and how the trilogue resolved, see the master brief on the European edition: the Digital Omnibus explained.

 United States: a moving state patchwork